Bachelor of Arts in Chemistry (Pre-Medicine)

 Related Programs

-Fort Hays State University offers a variety of related programs for students interested in the chemical and health sciences.
-These programs provide alternative pathways for those looking to explore different branches of chemistry or pursue specialized areas within the field.
+Fort Hays State University offers a range of related programs for students interested in the chemical and health sciences.
+These programs provide alternative pathways to explore different branches of chemistry or pursue specialized areas within the field.
 Related programs include:

 Our program offers a range of elective courses in non-STEM fields, allowing students to explore various academic interests while completing the core requirements for medical school.
 That flexibility will enable students to adjust their academic path as their career goals evolve.

-Students are encouraged to focus on advanced chemistry, biology, and mathematics courses during high school.
+Students are encouraged to focus on advanced courses in chemistry, biology, and mathematics during high school.
 These subjects provide a strong foundation for success in the rigorous science courses required for the program.

 Students can complete the program in four years if they are studying full-time.
 However, the duration may vary depending on the student’s course load and any additional elective courses they choose to take.